Age Discrimination

 Section 14 of the Age Discrimination Act 2004 provides that direct age discrimination is present when an employer (also called a discriminator) treats or proposes to treat a job seeker or an employee (called the aggrieved person) less favourably:

-• than others whose circumstances are the same or not materially different except for the age of the aggrieved person; or
+• Than others whose circumstances are the same or not materially different except for the age of the aggrieved person; or

-• because the aggrieved person possesses characteristics that are generally true of persons of the age of the aggrieved person or because the aggrieved person possesses characteristics which are generally imputed to persons of the age of the aggrieved person.
+• Because the aggrieved person possesses characteristics that are generally true of persons of the age of the aggrieved person or because the aggrieved person possesses characteristics which are generally imputed to persons of the age of the aggrieved person.

 In Blatchford v Qantas Airways Limited (1997) EOC 92-888, a group of men applying for the position of pilots were assigned points based on their age.
 The applicants who were younger than 25 scored 4 points and those over the age of 32 scored only 1 point.
 When the applicants filed a complaint for age discrimination, Qantas argued that if they hired older men, they would not be able to recoup their investment in training the older pilots who would not work as many years as the younger applicants.
 The Equal Opportunity Tribunal of New South Wales ruled that the point system directly discriminated against applicants based on their age.